 BA, Princeton University, English

-ACT, College Essays, History, SAT, SAT II Literature, SAT II U.S. History, SAT II World History, U.S. History, World History, Writing
+ACT, College Essays, English, SAT, U.S. History, World History, Writing

 An alumna of Princeton University, the Fulbright Scholar Program and Interlochen Arts Academy, Catherine developed her passion for tutoring early as a high school peer tutor for subjects as wide-ranging as History, Physics, French, and Film Production.
 Graduating with top academic awards as the school’s Salutatorian, Catherine continued pursuing extracurricular opportunities to teach at Princeton.
 She was hired by the University’s most competitive and sought-after tutoring service, the Writing Center.
 As a Writing Center Fellow, Catherine tutored undergraduate and graduate students alike in all phases of the writing process from freshman seminar short responses to doctoral theses.
 Over her time at Princeton, she also won five top academic awards and received seventeen separate research and production grants to support her independent work in English, Theater and Humanistic Studies.
 Since graduating cum laude from Princeton, Catherine has tutored students from all over the world in all humanities subjects, all types of writing and college admissions tests.